readthedocs/readthedocs.org/docs/intro/getting-started-with-sphinx.rst

 .. warning::

-   We strongly recommend to :ref:`pin the Sphinx version <guides/specifying-dependencies:Specifying Dependencies>` used for your project to build the docs to avoid potential future incompatibilities.
+   We strongly recommend to :ref:`pin the Sphinx version <guides/reproducible-builds:pinning dependencies>` used for your project to build the docs to avoid potential future incompatibilities.

 .. _this template: https://www.writethedocs.org/guide/writing/beginners-guide-to-docs/#id1